aramzham/My-CV/ReadMe.md

 <hr width="100%" size="10" color="blue"/>

 ## Summary
 Over past several years my career has evolved from Call Center operator to C# developer.
 I got acquainted with IT technologies and with programming in `Microsoft Armenia`.
-After finishing the internship, at present I'm a C# back-end developer at BetConstruct.
+After finishing the internship, at present I'm a .Net software engineer at BetConstruct.
 As an active team player, I'm always open to learn and to share knowledge.
 I hope that my sense of responsibility, hardworking and my ability to find solutions to different situations will be useful in my future projects.

 ---------------------------------------------------------------------------------------------------------------------------------------
 <h3>Personal Information</h3>